gleam-lang/website/frequently-asked-questions.md

 ## Does Gleam have side effects?

 Yes, Gleam is an impure functional language like OCaml or Erlang.
-Impure actions like reading to files and printing to the console are possible without special handling.
+Impure actions like writing to files and printing to the console are possible without special handling.

 We may later introduce an effects system for identifying and tracking any